 How Much Can You Earn With Patreon?

-- Chapo Trap House (Earns $95,000/month with over 21,000 patrons) – Political comedy podcast by hosts Matt Christman, Will Menaker, Virgil Texas, Felix Biederman, and Ambe A’Lee Frost.
+- Chapo Trap House (Earns more than $164,000 per month with over 36K patrons) – Political comedy podcast by hosts Matt Christman, Will Menaker, Virgil Texas, Felix Biederman, and Ambe A’Lee Frost

-As you can see from these creators, you can definitely make money with Patreon as long as you have followers (or in this case: “patrons”).
+As you can see from these creators, it is definitely possible to make money with Patreon no matter what type of content you publish as long as you have followers (or in this case: “patrons”).

-As a creator, you will dictate the tiers (membership levels) and their corresponding benefits per-tier.
+As a creator, you will dictate the tiers (membership levels) and the corresponding benefits for every tier.

 You can add multiple tiers, as well as multiple benefits.
-And choose if you’d like to include tangible items like t-shirts, stickers, CDs, etc. or digital items like access to a livestream video or copy of an unreleased song.
+And choose if you’d like to include tangible items, such as t-shirts, stickers, CDs, and various other merch or digital items, such as access to a livestream or a copy of an unreleased song.

 Who Can Make Money with Patreon?

 However, once you begin earning money from the subscriptions, Patreon gets a cut from your monthly income.

 As I’ve mentioned, the percentage will depend on what type of Patreon plan you chose: Lite (5%), Pro (8%), or Premium (12%).